Cat on a Hot Tin Roof: Plot

-Through the evening, Brick, Big Daddy, Maggie, and the entire family separately must face the issues which they have bottled up inside.
+Over the evening, each member of the family faces the issues they have bottled up inside.
 Big Daddy attempts a reconciliation with the alcoholic Brick.
-Both Big Daddy and Maggie separately confront Brick about the true nature of his relationship with his football buddy Skipper, which appears to be the source of Brick's sorrow and the cause of his alcoholism.

-Brick explains to Big Daddy that Maggie was jealous of the close friendship between Brick and Skipper, and she believed it had a romantic undercurrent.
-He states that Skipper took Maggie to bed to prove her wrong.
-Brick believes that when Skipper could not complete the act, his self-questioning about his sexuality and his friendship with Brick made him "snap".
-Brick reveals that Skipper, shortly before committing suicide, confessed his feelings to Brick, but Brick rejected him.
+Both Big Daddy and Maggie separately confront Brick about the true nature of his close friendship with Skipper, which appears to be the source of Brick's sorrow and the cause of his alcoholism.
+Brick explains to Big Daddy that the friendship troubled Maggie, who jealously believed it had a romantic undercurrent, and says Skipper took Maggie to bed to prove her wrong but could not complete the act, raising inner doubts that made him "snap".
+Brick also reveals that, shortly before his suicide, Skipper confessed his attraction to Brick, but Brick rejected him.

-Disgusted with the family's mendacity, Brick tells Big Daddy that the report from the clinic about his condition was falsified for his sake.
-Big Daddy storms out of the room, leading the party gathered outside to drift inside.
+Disgusted by the family's mendacity, Brick tells Big Daddy that the report from the clinic about his condition was falsified for his sake.
+Big Daddy storms out of the room, leading the rest to drift inside.
 Maggie, Brick, Mae, Gooper, and Doc Baugh (the family's physician) decide to tell Big Mama the truth about her husband's illness, and she is devastated by the news.
 Gooper and Mae start to discuss the division of the Pollitt estate.
-Big Mama defends her husband from Gooper and Mae's proposals.
+Big Mama defends her husband from their proposals.

 Big Daddy reappears and makes known his plans to die peacefully.
 Attempting to secure Brick's inheritance, Maggie tells him she is pregnant.
 Gooper and Mae know this is a lie, but Big Mama and Big Daddy believe that Maggie "has life".
 When they are alone again, Maggie locks away the liquor and promises Brick that she will "make the lie true".

 Themes

 Falsehoods and untruths

-Mendacity is a recurring theme throughout the play.
+Mendacity is a recurring theme in the play.
 Brick uses the word to express his disgust with the "lies and liars" he sees around him, and with complicated rules of social conduct in Southern society and culture.
-Big Daddy states that Brick's disgust with mendacity is really disgust with himself for rejecting Skipper before his suicide.
-With the exception of Brick, the entire family lies to Big Daddy and Big Mama about his terminal cancer.
+Big Daddy says that Brick's disgust with mendacity is really disgust with himself for rejecting Skipper before his suicide.
+Except for Brick, the entire family lies to Big Daddy and Big Mama about his terminal cancer.
 Furthermore, Big Daddy lies to his wife, and Gooper and Mae exhibit avaricious motives in their attempt to secure Big Daddy's estate.

 In some cases, characters refuse to believe certain statements, leading them to believe they are lies.
-A recurring phrase is the line, "Wouldn't it be funny if that was true?", said by both Big Daddy and Brick after Big Mama and Maggie (respectively) exclaim their love.
-The characters' statements of feeling are no longer clear-cut truths or lies; instead they become subject more to certainty or uncertainty.
+A recurring phrase is the line, "Wouldn't it be funny if that was true?", said by both Big Daddy and Brick after Big Mama and Maggie (respectively) proclaim their love.
+The characters' statements of feeling are no longer clear-cut truths or lies; instead, they become subject to greater or lesser certainty.
 This phrase is the last line of the play as originally written by Williams and again in the 1974 version.